 Speakers: Jeff Cowton (Curator & Head of Learning at Wordsworth Grasmere); Charlotte May (University of Nottingham, Keswick Museum), Rob Shakespeare (Principal Curator at Keats House Museum, Hampstead); Nicola Watson (Open University); Amy Wilcockson (University of Nottingham).

 Thursday 25th March, 5pm

 This roundtable explores the myriad forms in which Romantic writers wrote, connecting these to the topics and arguments found within texts.
 It looks at how form impacted on and was knowingly used to express ideologies and politics in texts by Lord Byron, Mary Shelley, Mary Inchbald, Frances Burney, and S. T. Coleridge.

-Speakers: Shellie Audsley (University of Hong Kong); Amanda Auerbach (Catholic University); Anne-Claire Michoux (University of Zurich); Rebecca Musk (Lancaster University); Jack Rooney (Ohio State University).
+Speakers: Shellie Audsley (University of Hong Kong); Amanda Auerbach (Catholic University); Anne-Claire Michoux (University of Zurich); Rebekah Musk (Lancaster University); Jack Rooney (Ohio State University).

 Chair: Ian Haywood (University of Roehampton)

 Thursday 15th April, 5pm

 Exploring the possibilities of combining ecocritical and geocritical approaches, the roundtable aims to propose this methodological intersection as a way of unlocking new features of Romantic-period treatments of the connections between the environment and humans, their identities, activities, and institutions.
 The aim is to discuss the potential advantages of this mixed approach by throwing new light on Romantic-period representations of Italy as a particularly complex and unstable crucible of issues of nature and nurture, ecosystems and political systems, environment and polities.